 When I was at home in Alaska for the summer, I went to this movement studio called Burn and Bloom.
 It’s the most intense and fulfilling fitness class I’ve attended.
 The owner, AlisaMarie, has uploaded 70+ fitness videos you can use to exercise at home.

-A subscription to the Burn and Bloom fitness videos cost $18 USD per month.
+A subscription to the Burn and Bloom fitness videos costs $18 USD per month.

-That’s our monthly cost of living in Merida Mexico!
+That’s it!
+Our monthly cost of living in Merida Mexico!

 We spent around $2,500 USD for the month and it’s one of our highest cost of living since we became digital nomads.
 We know it was a pretty high month but hey what can you do – that’s what happens sometimes.